Trump calls impeachment case a ‘witch hunt’ and hints at a political return

 “They believe that those distractions are going to work, that you are going to ignore the president’s conduct,” Neguse said.

-Trump lawyer Michael van der Veen delivered a theatrical closing that included echoes of Trump’s claim that Democrats had ignored or encourage social justice protests last year that he roughly equated with the Capitol assault.
+Trump lawyer Michael van der Veen delivered a theatrical closing that included echoes of Trump’s claim that Democrats had ignored or encouraged violence at social justice protests last year that he roughly equated with the Capitol assault.

 Trump may not have gotten the defense he preferred, which would have perpetuated his baseless claims of a fraudulent election with doctored ballots and his bogus claim that he actually won.
 But van der Veen tossed a bone, claiming that the House impeachment managers had “manufactured and doctored evidence” during the trial.